serverless/serverless/doc/services.md

 # Services

+A *serverless service* is a group of one or multiple functions and any resources they require.
+By grouping related functions together, it's easier to share code and and resources between those functions.
+Services are also designed to be completely independent, which helps teams develop more quickly, without waiting for others.

-A serverless service is the unit of organization the Framework targets its operations on.
-Each service contains two configuration files which describe it:
+Each *serverless service* contains two configuration files which describe it:

 * **serverless.yml**
   * Declares a serverless service